ndanielsen/dc_traffic_tickets/README.md

 ### Experimental load all parking data

-If you're feeling brave, here's a basic and very slow management command to download and all of the parting 12 million rows of data.
+If you're feeling brave, here's a basic and very slow management command to download and all of the parting 13 million rows of parking violation data.

 ** Warning ** it will take minutes to download the large file and potentially a few hours to load and might be missing some rows.